Hot dry noodles: Bao Li

 According to a widely circulated version of the origin story, in the 1930s, there was a small food stand on Changdi Street operated by Bao Li, a hawker who made a living by selling bean noodles and noodle soup in the Guandi temple area in Hankou.
-Due to the hot weather, business was bad and many noodles went unsold.
+Due to the hot weather, business was bad and many of his noodles went unsold.
 There were no refrigerators at the time, so unsold noodles would spoil and become inedible.
 Li poured sesame oil onto his noodles accidentally; he boiled them and added shallot and other condiments, and sold them the next morning.
 His noodles became popular because of their unique taste, and Bao Li began to call them "hot dry noodles".

 From then on, Bao Li specialized in hot dry noodles, which caused a sensation in Wuhan.
 Many cooks learned the dish from him.
 However, Bao Li's version of hot dry noodles is different from the modern recipe.